antrea-io/antrea/docs/antrea-network-policy.md

 are first enforced based on the Tier to which they are associated. i.e. all policies belonging to a high Tier are enforced first, followed by policies belonging to the next Tier and so on, until the "application" Tier policies are enforced.
+K8s NetworkPolicies are enforced next, and "baseline" Tier policies will be enforced last.

 ### Ordering based on policy priority

-Within a tier, Antrea Policy CRDs are ordered by the `priority` at the policy level.
+Within a tier, Antrea-native Policy CRDs are ordered by the `priority` at the policy level.
 Thus, the policy with the highest precedence (lowest priority number value) is enforced first.
 This ordering is performed solely based on the `priority` assigned as opposed to the "Kind" of the resource, i.e. the relative